MGA Stage Academies run regular Friday evening and Saturday schools with training in Acting, Singing and Dance for students aged 8 and up.

 - Emma Canon – Actress and Musical Theatre Performer

-Students are required to wear a black MGA hoodie, available to purchase from Reception at the MGA Academy, and black jazz pants, a black vest or leotard and black jazz shoes.
+Students are required to wear a black MGA hoodie, available to purchase online at thetheatrestore.com, and black jazz pants, a black vest or leotard and black jazz shoes.

 If you would like to apply for places at one of our Academies for your children then please press the Register Now button and fill in a short online form.
 Alternatively we can send you an enrolment pack or answer any questions, just get in touch with the Part-time School team at email@example.com or call the MGA Academy reception on 0330 058 0656.